View the Taranaki Whānui proposal for Mātai Moana (2.11MB PDF)

 - input into the Reserve Management Plan, which is statutorily required within 5 years of vesting.

-If the reserve proceeds, public access will be managed carefully; areas will be opened once they are made safe and equipped for visitors, including managing ecological restoration and heritage protection.
+Public access will be managed carefully; areas will be opened once they are made safe and equipped for visitors, including managing ecological restoration and heritage protection.

 Background